lockedatapublished/blog/content/posts/2018-10-22-testing-roundup.md

 ---

-Testing your R package is crucial, and thankfully it only gets easier with time, thanks to your getting experience... and awesome packages helping you setup and improve tests!
+Testing your R package is crucial, and thankfully it only gets easier with time, thanks to experience... and awesome packages helping you setup and improve tests!
 In this post, we shall offer a roundup of packages for testing R packages, first in a section about general testing setup, and then in a section about testing "peculiar" stuff.

 # General package testing infrastructure